devbymike/mk3y.com/_posts/2015-01-09-Why-I-Write.md

 The best way to do this is to read a lot.
 And try new things, with a heavy dose of self experimentation.
 Along the way I write about what I’m learning and doing.

-Why do this?
-Charlie Munger said it best:
+Why do this? *Charlie Munger* said it best:

-"The best thing a human being can do is to help another human being know more."
+> The best thing a human being can do is to help another human being know more.